programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ### County Geometry Data
 To create the choropleth map, we also need a file that provides the geographic boundaries for the regions we wish to map.
 In this case, since we are interested in county-level data, we need to get a data file that defines the county shapes.
 The [US Census](https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html) has a number of different "cartographic boundary files".
 These include shape files for counties (at various resolutions), congressional districts, and others.

 While these files are in the ZIP format, Geopandas knows how to read them and extract the information it needs.
-We can load these files directly from the Census' website, but we've also made `cb_2021_us_county_5m.zip` [available to download](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/cb_2021_us_county_5m.zip) from our repository.
+We can load these files directly from the Census' website, but the `cb_2021_us_county_5m.zip` file is [available to download](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/cb_2021_us_county_5m.zip) from the *PH* repository.

 ```python
 counties = gpd.read_file('https://raw.githubusercontent.com/programminghistorian/ph-submissions/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/cb_2021_us_county_5m.zip')